 Key Takeaways

-- 2 of 6 scams are rated high risk
+- 2 of 6 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Bolt) or official metered taxis instead of unmarked vehicles.

-- Never accept unsolicited offers from strangers near tourist sites in Sarajevo
+- Never accept unsolicited offers from strangers near tourist sites in Sarajevo.

 ⚡ Quick Safety Tips

-- Keep phones and valuables in secure pockets when in crowded areas
+- Keep phones and valuables in secure pockets when in crowded areas.

-- Use only licensed taxis or app-based ride services
+- Use only licensed taxis or app-based ride services.

-- Book tours and tickets through verified operators with online reviews
+- Book tours and tickets through verified operators with online reviews.

-- Keep a copy of your passport separate from the original
+- Keep a copy of your passport separate from the original.

 The 6 Scams

 You arrive at Sarajevo Airport and take the first taxi in the queue.
 The driver doesn't turn on the meter, claiming it's 'a fixed price from the airport.'
 He quotes 30 KM (Bosnian Convertible Marks) for the trip to Baščaršija — roughly double the metered fare.
 You hand over a 50 KM note.
 He gives you change: what appears to be a 20 KM note.
-The next day at a cafe, the cashier rejects your note — it's actually a 20 Serbian Dinar bill, worth roughly 0.17 euros.
+The next day at a cafe, the cashier rejects your note — it's actually a 20 Serbian Dinar bill, worth roughly €0.17.
 The colors and size are just similar enough to fool you in a dark taxi at night.
-This specific scam — combining overcharging with counterfeit change using Serbian Dinar notes — is documented on TripAdvisor's Sarajevo forum in multiple threads.
-One thread titled 'Taxi Scam in Sarajevo' describes the exact scenario of receiving Serbian Dinar instead of Bosnian Marks.
-Another thread titled 'WARNING: Sarajevo Taxi Co. at Sarajevo International Airport' has years of accumulated complaints about airport taxis refusing to use meters.
-Travelers report fares of 20-30 euros for a trip that should cost 10-12 KM on the meter.
-The solution recommended by multiple posters is to call a city-based taxi company like Red Taxi (Crveni Taxi), which has a stand near the airport and uses meters as standard practice.
-The metered fare from Sarajevo Airport to Baščaršija should be approximately 12-15 KM.

 Red Flags